priyankakbhagwat/Business_Insights_360/README.md

 To prevent further losses, Atliq must adopt modern data analysis tools to enable smarter decision-making and reach their full potential.

-# Company Goal
+## Company Goal

 The goal is to transition Atliq Hardware from Excel files to a modern data analytics system.
 This shift will generate valuable insights, improve decision-making, and prevent future losses, particularly in key markets like Latin America.
 Ultimately, the aim is to enhance efficiency, enable continuous growth, and strengthen Atliq's position in consumer electronics.

-# Key Learnings
+## Key Learnings

-Created Calculated Columns and DAX Measures: Enhanced data insights through custom calculations.
+1.Created Calculated Columns and DAX Measures: Enhanced data insights through custom calculations.

-Connected Data from MySQL and Excel: Provided a comprehensive view by combining multiple data sources.
+2.Connected Data from MySQL and Excel: Provided a comprehensive view by combining multiple data sources.

-Utilized Bookmarks: Easily switched between visuals for better storytelling.
+3.Utilized Bookmarks: Easily switched between visuals for better storytelling.

-Implemented Page Navigation with Buttons: Improved user experience by adding seamless navigation.
+4.Implemented Page Navigation with Buttons: Improved user experience by adding seamless navigation.

-Used Tooltips: Saved space and provided context within visuals.
+5.Used Tooltips: Saved space and provided context within visuals.

-Enhanced Visualizations through Conditional Formatting: Made data stand out using customized colors.
+6.Enhanced Visualizations through Conditional Formatting: Made data stand out using customized colors.

-Designed Dynamic Titles: Titles changed automatically based on applied filters for clarity.
+7.Designed Dynamic Titles: Titles changed automatically based on applied filters for clarity.

-Stakeholder Management: Enhanced skills in stakeholder communication and data storytelling.
+8.Stakeholder Management: Enhanced skills in stakeholder communication and data storytelling.

-Set up Auto-Refresh for Data: Enabled real-time updates through the gateway.
+9.Set up Auto-Refresh for Data: Enabled real-time updates through the gateway.

-# Tools Used
+## Tools Used

-Power BI Desktop: Crafted interactive dashboards.
+1.Power BI Desktop: Crafted interactive dashboards.

-Power BI Service: Published and shared reports with stakeholders.
+2.Power BI Service: Published and shared reports with stakeholders.

-Power Query: Transformed and cleaned data for accurate analysis.
+3.Power Query: Transformed and cleaned data for accurate analysis.

-DAX Language: Built complex calculations to enhance data insights.
+4.DAX Language: Built complex calculations to enhance data insights.

-DAX Studio: Optimized performance for efficient reporting.
+5.DAX Studio: Optimized performance for efficient reporting.

-Project Charter: Defined project goals and kept everything on track.
+6.Project Charter: Defined project goals and kept everything on track.

-Excel: Provided by stakeholders for reference User Acceptance Testing (UAT) report creation.
+7.Excel: Provided by stakeholders for reference User Acceptance Testing (UAT) report creation.

-ChatGPT: Support in understanding complex DAX measures.
+8.ChatGPT: Support in understanding complex DAX measures.

-# Important Business Terms Learned
+## Important Business Terms Learned

-Net Sales: Sales after returns and discounts.
+1.Net Sales: Sales after returns and discounts.

-Gross Price: Price before discounts.
+2.Gross Price: Price before discounts.

-Pre-Invoice Deduction: Discounts before the invoice is made.
+3.Pre-Invoice Deduction: Discounts before the invoice is made.

-Post-Invoice Deduction: Discounts after the invoice is made.
+4.Post-Invoice Deduction: Discounts after the invoice is made.

-Net Invoice Sales: Sales after all deductions on the invoice.
+5.Net Invoice Sales: Sales after all deductions on the invoice.

-Cost of Goods Sold (COGS): Cost to make the product.
+6.Cost of Goods Sold (COGS): Cost to make the product.

-Gross Margin: Sales minus the cost of goods sold.
+7.Gross Margin: Sales minus the cost of goods sold.

-Gross Margin %: Percentage of profit from sales.
+8.Gross Margin %: Percentage of profit from sales.

-Net Profit: Profit after all costs, expenses, and taxes.
+9.Net Profit: Profit after all costs, expenses, and taxes.

-Net Profit %: Profit percentage after all expenses.
+10.Net Profit %: Profit percentage after all expenses.

-Market Share %: Company’s sales compared to the whole market.
+11.Market Share %: Company’s sales compared to the whole market.

-Forecast Accuracy: How close sales predictions are to actual sales.
+12.Forecast Accuracy: How close sales predictions are to actual sales.

-Net Error: Difference between actual and predicted results.
+13.Net Error: Difference between actual and predicted results.

-Absolute Error: The exact difference between actual and predicted results.
+14.Absolute Error: The exact difference between actual and predicted results.

-Year-to-Date (YTD): Performance from the start of the year to now.
+15.Year-to-Date (YTD): Performance from the start of the year to now.

-Year-to-Go (YTG): Projected performance until the end of the year.
+16.Year-to-Go (YTG): Projected performance until the end of the year.

-Benchmark: Standard to compare performance.
+17.Benchmark: Standard to compare performance.

-Customer-Consumer: Customer buys, consumer uses.
+18.Customer-Consumer: Customer buys, consumer uses.

-Retailer: Business selling goods to consumers.
+19.Retailer: Business selling goods to consumers.

-Direct Selling: Selling directly to customers, no middlemen.
+20.Direct Selling: Selling directly to customers, no middlemen.

-Distributor: Person or company that supplies goods to retailers.
+21.Distributor: Person or company that supplies goods to retailers.

-Brick-and-Mortar: Physical stores, not online.
+22.Brick-and-Mortar: Physical stores, not online.

-Fiscal Year: A 12-month period used for financial reporting.
+23.Fiscal Year: A 12-month period used for financial reporting.